krook/openwhisk-package-mqtt-watson/README.md

 ### Bluemix Installation
 First you need to install the `wsk` CLI, follow the instructions at https://new-console.ng.bluemix.net/openwhisk/cli

-This step assumes you've already deployed the Event Provider application.
+This step assumes you've already deployed the Event Provider application (or you are using the test one at `http://openwhisk-package-mqtt-watson.mybluemix.net/mqtt-watson`).
 If not, see the section below.

 `./install.sh openwhisk.ng.bluemix.net $AUTH_KEY $WSK_CLI $PROVIDER_ENDPOINT`

-`./uninstall.sh openwhisk.ng.bluemix.net $API_HOST $AUTH_KEY $WSK_CLI`
+`./uninstall.sh openwhisk.ng.bluemix.net $AUTH_KEY $WSK_CLI`

 where:
 - **$AUTH_KEY** is the OpenWhisk authentication key (Run `wsk property get` to obtain it)
 - **$WSK_CLI** is the path of OpenWhisk command interface binary
 - **$PROVIDER_ENDPOINT** is the endpoint of the event provider service running as a Cloud Foundry application on Bluemix.
 It's a fully qualified URL including the path to the resource. i.e. http://mqtt-watson-random-word.mybluemix.net/mqtt-watson

-### Local Installation:
-Local installation requires running the OpenWhisk environment locally prior to installing the package.
-To run OpenWhisk locally follow the instructions at https://github.com/openwhisk/openwhisk/blob/master/tools/vagrant/README.md.

-`./install.sh $API_HOST $AUTH_KEY $WSK_CLI $PROVIDER_ENDPOINT`

-`./uninstall.sh $API_HOST $AUTH_KEY $WSK_CLI`

-where:
-- **$API_HOST** is where OpenWhisk is deployed
-- **$AUTH_KEY** is the OpenWhisk authentication key (Run `wsk property get` to obtain it)
-- **$WSK_CLI** is the path of OpenWhisk command interface binary
-- **$PROVIDER_ENDPOINT** is the endpoint of the event provider service running as a Node.js application.
-It's a fully qualified URL including the path to the resource. i.e. http://host:port/mqtt-watson

-This will create a new package called **mqtt-watson** as well as feed action within the package.

 ## Watson IoT MQTT Service (Event Provider) Deployment